 On January 1st of 1949, Status Indians in British Columbia gained the right to vote in provincial elections.
 It was later that year when Chief Tom voted for the first time, alongside approximately seventy percent of the eligible voters from the Tla’amin Nation.
 Chief Tom encouraged the people of his community to vote and have their voices heard, and even procured a bus to transport people to the polling centre in Wildwood.

 Despite the Indian Act’s regulation on elections beginning in 1876, no formal election was held during Tom’s time as Chief, as nobody in the community would vote against him.
-The system of hereditary chiefs and knowledge-holding people in the community had existed for the Tla’amin people since before memory, and they could not be convinced to deviate from this system.
-In 1952, he stepped down from his position after approximately 70 years.
+The system of hereditary chiefs and knowledge-holding people in the community had existed for the Tla’amin people since before memory, and they did not want to change this system.
+In 1952, Chief Tom stepped down from his position after approximately 70 years.
 His successor, Charlie Peters Williams, became the first elected Chief of Tla’amin.
 This marked the transition from traditional ways of governance to the colonially imposed Chief and Band Council system for the Tla’amin Nation.

-As of 2016, the Tla'amin Nation is once again self governing.
+As of 2016, the Tla'amin Nation is self-governing.
 Tla'amin's current governance system consists of the Hegus and elected officials, a system which upholds Tla'amin values and rights.

 Chief Tom Timothy died on October 28, 1955.
 His funeral service was attended by over four hundred people from all over the coast, a clear demonstration of the respect and admiration he held, as well as his significance to the Tla’amin Nation and surrounding communities.